pymupdf/PyMuPDF/docs/vars.rst

 .. py:data:: TEXT_SEGMENT

     4096 -- Attempt to segment page into different regions.

+.. py:data:: TEXT_USE_GID_FOR_UNKNOWN_UNICODE

+    65536 -- Use the glyph id instead of U+FFFD, the Unknown Unicode.

 The following constants represent the default combinations of the above for text extraction and searching: